dsbutler101/grit/docs/scenarios/google/gke/operator/index.md

 - [`gitlab`](https://registry.terraform.io/providers/gitlabhq/gitlab/latest/docs)
 - [`kubectl`](https://registry.terraform.io/providers/alekc/kubectl/latest/docs)

-The `gitlab` provider is authenticated by a Personal Access Token (PAT), which we pass in with the terraform variable `gitlab_pat`.
-This is a sensitive value, is marked as such in the `variable` block, and externalized.
+You can authenticate the `gitlab` provider by using a personal access token (PAT).
+Set this token as an environment variable `GITLAB_TOKEN` or directly through the provider variable `token`.

 The `kubectl` provider needs to authenticate against a Kubernetes cluster, in our case the GKE cluster set up by the scenario.
 We only